headshot of author Tyler Mower

 Improving Penmanship

 I learned how to write in cursive in third grade and never gave it up.
 Over the years I sought to embellish and improve my penmanship.
 It went through some interesting transformations.
-Yet, by High School I had begun receiving compliments on how good my writing appeared.
+Yet, by High School I had begun receiving compliments on my writing.
 My english teacher even declared to the class, “everyone is required to submit their papers in a Word document.
 Except for Tyler, you can hand write them if you wish.”

 Historical Thesis